glic3rinu/passlib/docs/lib/passlib.hash.lmhash.rst

 The digest is calculated as follows:

-1. First the password should be converted to uppercase, and encoded to bytes using the "OEM Codepage" used [#cp]_ by the specific release of Windows that the host or target server is running.
+1. First, the password should be converted to uppercase, and encoded using the "OEM Codepage" of the Windows release that the host / target server is running [#cp]_.

-   For pure-ASCII passwords, this step can be performed as normal using the ``us-ascii`` encoding.
-For passwords with non-ASCII characters, this step is fraught with compatibility issues and border cases (see `Deviations`_ for details).
+   For pure-ASCII passwords, this step can be performed using the ``us-ascii`` encoding (as most OEM Codepages are ASCII-compatible).
+   However, for passwords with non-ASCII characters, this step is fraught with compatibility issues and border cases (see `Deviations`_ for details).

-2. The password is then truncated or NULL padded to 14 bytes, as appropriate.
+2. The password is then truncated to 14 bytes, or the end NULL padded to 14 bytes; as appropriate.

-3. The first 7 bytes of the password in step 2 are used as a key, to DES encrypt the constant ``KGS!@#$%``, resulting in the first 8 bytes of the final digest.
+3. The first 7 bytes of the truncated password from step 2 are used as a key to DES encrypt the constant ``KGS!@#$%``, resulting in the first 8 bytes of the final digest.

-4. Step 4 is repeated using the second 7 bytes of the password from step 2, resulting in the second 8 bytes of the final digest.
+4. Step 3 is repeated using the second 7 bytes of the password from step 2, resulting in the second 8 bytes of the final digest.

 5. The combined digests from 3 and 4 are then encoded to hexidecimal.

 Security Issues
 ===============
-Due to this myriad of flaws, high-speed password cracking software dedicated to LMHASH exists, and the algorithm should be considered broken:
+Due to a myriad of flaws, and the existence high-speed password cracking software dedicated to LMHASH, this algorithm should be considered broken.
+The major flaws include:

 * It has no salt, making hashes easily pre-computable.